Dear Parent/ Carers and Year Six

 Who to contact?

 The Year 7’s will have a great opportunity to embrace our extra- curricular clubs.
 Every subject runs a club and we encourage pupils to getting fully involved in this very important side of life at St Richard’s.
 Clubs are a really good way to make new friends and explore further talents or interests.
 All clubs are free and for some we do require commitment in order to perform or represent the college at events such as ‘Time to Dance’, sporting fixtures or drama performances.
-Below is a typical timetable of clubs just for Year 7.
+Please click here for a typical Year 7 clubs list.

-During Term 6 the Year 6 pupils are invited into St Richard’s for 3 days.
-They follow a normal timetable for two days and a special focus on the other.
+During Term 6, pupils will be invited into St Richard’s for 3 days.
 The aim of these days are to allow pupils to begin to make new friends, get used to the layout of the college and experience typical Year 7 lessons.
 The pupils will be in their new form classes and will be supported by older pupils and a range of support staff.
 The details of these days are shared on the New Intake Evening by Mr Bligh and include school dinners, travelling to and from college and the lessons for each day.
 The Year Six pupils should wear their primary school uniform, bring their pencil case, money or packed lunch.
 Please note Year 6 pupils will not be able to purchase any food at break time so a snack is recommended.

 The new intake are invited into St Richard’s in March.
-We hold 3 tours and dates are passed to parent/ carers in their welcome pack.
-The Year 6 pupils are given a guided tour around college by Year 10 student listeners.
-This is a great opportunity for the Year 6’s to see the college and ask questions of current pupils.
-Parent/ Carers remain behind and Mr Bligh, Mr Smith (SENCO) and other key staff answer any questions parent/ carers may have over coffee.
-A short presentation about the transition programme is also given.
+We hold 4 tours and dates are passed to parent/ carers in their welcome pack.
+The Year 6 pupils are given a guided tour around college by Pastoral and Senior Leadership Team.

 Settling into life at St Richard’s